 - Chewing longer produced weight loss and greater energy

-- Chewing your food slowly and steadily.
+- Chewing slowly

-- Smell and completely taste your food.
+- Smell and completely taste your food

 When Chewing is Painful or Uncomfortable

 If you have been experiencing pron longed pain as you eat, you may have a problem that can’t be fixed by itself.
 Ring us today at The Dental Junction and we can examine and provide a tailored plan to get you back on track.